LADAKH // August 20, 2023

 In times of difficulty or doubt, what renews your trust and your strength?

-C: There’s always periods of doubt and sometimes you feel as if it is not working at all as expected.
 In these times I ask, what could this be good for?
-Because any issue that you encounter turns out to be an indicator of a different direction that you have to go or that will in the end benefit your work.
-It is an obstacle but you overcome it. and then it will benefit your work and the way that you also function because after all it is you who has to manage how everything works day to day, so If there’s some doubt or some issues I try to already of positive impact could this have in the future and what do I learn from it?
-This is something that helps me.
+Because any issue that you encounter turns out to be an indicator.
+It is an obstacle but you overcome it.
+It will benefit your work and the way that you also function because, after all, it is you who has to manage how everything works.
+If there’s some doubt or issue, I try to already think of the positive impact could this can have in the future and how can I learn from it.

 Who do you look up to or draw inspiration from?